International Leeds Hardship Fund

 Please tell us about any bursaries and scholarships, financial contributions from family or other sources and earnings from paid work.

 Any money held in bank accounts and savings accounts will be considered when calculating an award.

 We apply a set expenditure level, based on state benefit rates, for general living costs: for example, food, utilities, contents insurance, clothes, TV licence, entertainment, and gym membership.
-For 2020/21 general living costs are £84 a week for single students.

 Course-related costs such as books, printing, study materials field trips are capped at £462 per year for full-time students.
 Course-related travel and childcare are included separately.

 When calculating an award, rental/housing costs are capped at a rate above the average student rent for Leeds and above the Local Housing Allowance rate.